travis-ci/docs-travis-ci-com/user/ci-environment.md

 * Oracle JDK 8 EA (oraclejdk8)

 OracleJDK 7 is the default because we have a much more recent patch level compared to OpenJDK 7 from the Ubuntu repositories.
-Sun/Oracle JDK 6 is not provided because it reaches End of Life in the fall 2012.
+Sun/Oracle JDK 6 is not provided because it reached End of Life in fall 2012.

 ### Maven version